tonytvo/blog-generator/content/blog/effective-typescript/index.md

 # Apply Types to Entire Function Expressions When Possible

-# Item 12: Apply Types to Entire Function Expressions When Possible

 ## Things to Remember

 - Consider applying type annotations to entire function expressions, rather than to their parameters and return type.